March 16 vs. Detroit Red Wings at Joe Louis Arena

 The Red Wings are 4-4-2 in their last 10 games.
 Three of the Wings’ last five victories have come in overtime or the shootout.

-The Capitals are seeking to pull even in games against the Western Conference this season on Wednesday.
+Notes: The Capitals are seeking to pull even in games against the Western Conference this season on Wednesday.
 The Caps come into Motown with a 7-8-1 mark against Western clubs this season with two games remaining against foes from the opposite conference.
 The Capitals host the Columbus Blue Jackets at Verizon Center on March 31.
 Washington has won each of its last three games against Western clubs, all on home ice (St. Louis, Edmonton, Chicago) … The Red Wings are 10-3-1 against Eastern Conference opponents this season.